-- a) Practice component (40% of course grade), basically based on continuous assessment (CA) throughout the semester, graded by evaluating students' performance related to (individual and team) practice assignments and, if appropriate, to the amount and quality of class participation.
-Attendance to practice classes is compulsory and class attendance will be controlled. - b) Theory component (60% of course grade), basically based on a final exam to be taken at the end of the term, aimed at assessing students' knowledge of the different topics that comprise the course contents.
+- a) Practice component, basically based on continuous assessment (CA) throughout the semester, graded by evaluating students' performance related to (individual and team) practice assignments and, if appropriate, to the amount and quality of class participation.
+Attendance to practice classes is compulsory and class attendance will be controlled. - b) Theory component, basically based on a final exam to be taken at the end of the term, aimed at assessing students' knowledge of the different topics that comprise the course contents.
 Attendance to theory classes, although not officially compulsory, is highly recommended, since the exam will be based on contents of such classes.
 Students' active participation in theory classes, provided it is of a high quality, may also have some influence on the final course grade.

-It is indispensable to pass both components independently in order to be able to have a chance to pass the course.
+Both components, practice and theory, will account for 50 per cent of the final grade.
+It is indispensable to pass both of them independently in order to be able to have a chance to pass the course.
 If either the theory or the practice is not passed, the course will be directly failed.
-The practice component (continuous assessment) is NOT recoverable in the second assessment round.